berea-college-csc236/berea-college-csc236.github.io/index.md

 ### Day 10: Outside of class

 - Complete [A03: Videos and Blogs on Big O](https://docs.google.com/document/d/1gRU-Iu-byp5Cs-HCMUgLM5Oy9Q_qG5NP_GbuSYcSOqU).
 Note that this is an introduction to the most and most conceptually difficult concept in the course.
-It IS due Monday, and so is the lab completion.
+It IS due Monday, but the lab completion is extended to Wednesday.
 - Keep debugging [L2: Bytes](https://docs.google.com/document/d/1BvbnKcN1xBYoNIQrv0XQOFmafxjr9o1LsGloj9gAp-Q) which I have extended to Wednesday.

 ## Day 9: Wednesday, January 29, 2025